httpwg/http-extensions/README.md

 ## Draft HTTP Extension Specifications

 This is the working area for the [IETF HTTP Working Group](https://httpwg.github.io/) draft extensions.
 See [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.

 **Be aware that all contributions to our work fall under the "NOTE WELL" terms therein.**

 [![Build Status](https://circleci.com/gh/httpwg/http-extensions/tree/master.svg?style=svg)](https://circleci.com/gh/httpwg/http-extensions/tree/master)

+See also the [official document listing](https://datatracker.ietf.org/wg/httpbis/documents/), which is authoritative.

 ### Using HTTP as a Substrate (BCP56bis)